cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 Now let's make the Pupper walk!
 To do that, you need to write the  ``_reward_forward_velocity`` functions in ``pupper.py`` so that Pupper receives a positive reward for moving forward.

 Of course you would need to access how fast the robot is moving currently.
 To do that you can use the ``self.root_states`` variable.
 Note that this is a matrix of [N, 13] (N is number of robots being simulated).

-For the 13 dimensions, we have 0-3: position of robot, 3-7: orientation of robot (in quaternion), 7-10: linear velocity of robot, 10-13: angular velocity of robot.
+For the 13 dimensions, we have:

+0-3: position of robot,

+3-7: orientation of robot (in quaternion),

+7-10: linear velocity of robot,

+10-13: angular velocity of robot.

 Your task here is to propose **THREE** ideas of writing a reward function that would make the pupper walk forward as elegantly as possible, and obtain suggestions/approval from TA before implementing it in the code.